Janamya/exercises/README.md

 # exercises

-This repo represents my automation learning path, from fundamental steps to my final automation project of the Trello application website.
+This repo represents my automation learning path, from fundamental steps to my final automation project of the Trello website application .

 The Trello project also includes **API Test Script Collection**